-I was struck by the picture of the long tube with wings and a window with Tom and someone else inside looking out as they went up in the air through the clouds.
+I really liked the picture of the long tube with wings and a window with Tom and someone else inside looking out as they went up in the air through the clouds.
 I had just seen a rocket shooting up in the sky on the television, so I knew that the fire coming out the bottom of the tube was making it go up.

 It was another different sort of round thing with windows with Tom and someone else inside, one holding a wheel for driving and the other holding some sort of poles.
 Outside it looked like there were strange fish so I guessed they were going under water.
 I guessed that the bubbles coming out of the top were making it go down in the water, like the fire coming out of the bottom of the rocket ship made it go up.

 “Wow a sea copter”, dad said.
 “I wonder if it can go up in the air like a helicopter as well as underwater like a submarine.”
-I looked at him when he said that, and though he seemed to like it, but he looked more like a grown up than a kid.
+I looked at him when he said that, and though he seemed to like it, he looked more like a grownup than a kid.

-“Tom Swift on the phantom satellite”, he said.
+“Tom Swift on the phantom satellite”, he said, touching the next book.

 “Tom Swift and His Outpost in Space”, he said.

 There were a bunch of what looked like rocket ships around a small thing that looked like a ball with maybe windows.
 There were maybe robots with bubbles on top and heads like people inside the bubbles.
 Some were standing on a rocket ship and others were flying above it.
 There was a big orange and yellow ball like thing in the back that looked like it was maybe on fire.
 I stared at the picture trying to make sense of it.
 Dad saw that I couldn’t figure it out.

 “Looks like people in space in spacesuits”, he said, “Outside their spaceships by some sort of space station, orbiting another planet, maybe Mars.”